Cray-HPE/docs-csm/operations/kubernetes/Post_Install_Customizations.md

   memory: 30Gi
 ```

-5. Edit the platform.yaml to only include the cray-sysmgmt-health chart and all it's current data.
+5. Edit the platform.yaml to only include the cray-sysmgmt-health chart and all its current data.
 (The resources specified above will be updated in the next step and the version may differ as this is an example).
 ```
 apiVersion: manifests/v1beta1
 metadata: